KieranBroadfoot/Twitter.indigoPlugin/README.md

 Responding to Tweets
 --------------------

 If a (trusted) users direct messages to the indigo twitter account you can configure your indigo instance to respond.
-Simply create a trigger which responds to the text of the user.
-So if the incoming request is "alarm status" then create a trigger named "twitter\_alarm\_status".
-When creating the trigger do not set any trigger or conditional states (the plugin will find and execute the trigger).
-Set your actions as you see fit.
+Simply create an action group which responds to the text of the user.
+So if the incoming request is "alarm status" then create an action group named "twitter\_alarm\_status" and set your actions as you see fit.
 If you want to DM back to the user with a response then add a DM action but set the twitter handle to the variable named "currentTWHandle".
 This will ensure you respond back to the right user.

 Templating
 ----------